What is it?

 Results are subtle for some, whereas others see a more dramatic lifting of sagging skin and plumping of nasolabial lines and wrinkles.
 So, bear in mind results vary in significance and by individual too.
 Continued use gives best results and your skin may continue to improve passed the 8 weekly start-up sessions.

-TIP: Take before and after photos so you can see your progress!
-Changes are usually gradual and may be difficult to spot if you scrutinize your face every day!
+Take before and after comparison photos so you can see your progress!
+Because changes are difficult to spot when you scrutinize your skin every day!

 There’s a lot to love about the Sensilift kit and only a few small niggles to be aware of.